 Generally, pets are aggressive beings; if they come across anything that excites them, they are likely to place it in their mouth.
 In most cases, some of these foreign debris cause accidents and may even lead to death.

 For instance, when playing with toys, they may get pretty excited and start swallowing.
-Also, some of the toys may be breakable hence leading to cuts or other injuries on the pets’ skin.
+Also, some toys may be breakable, hence leading to cuts or other injuries on the pets’ skin.

 Always ensure that the pets’ toys are large enough not to fit in their mouth and also choose toys that are unbreakable.

 Be on the look-out for sharp objects or glass debris, whether indoors or outdoors.
-Such objects tend to fracture their tiny paws, mouth or even other body parts.
+Such objects could fracture your pet's tiny paws, mouth, or even other body parts.

 Car accidents can be minor or fatal.
 In such an occurrence, it is important to check out vital signs and administer first aid even as you consult your veterinarian.

-Always ensure that your pet is on a leash especially when outdoors and check out to ensure that the fence works perfectly.
+Always ensure that your pet is on a leash, especially when outdoors, and check out to ensure that the leash works perfectly.

-Alternatively, you can keep a close eye on your pet whenever she plays on the yard to prevent such accidents.
+Alternatively, you can keep a close eye on your pet whenever she plays in the yard to prevent such accidents.

-Most importantly, know your pet’s personality.
-That way, you can predict what she is up to at any given time whether indoors or outdoors.
+Also, know your pet’s personality.
+That way, you can predict what she is up to, whether indoors or outdoors.

 The chemical components available in these cleaners may cause burns on the mouth, stomach and other body parts depending on its levels of concentration.

 For paints, however, when your pet ingests it, she is likely to suffer from stomach upsets.